nginxinc/nginx-service-mesh/docs/content/reference/nginx-meshctl.md

                                           		Address should be in the format <service-name>.<namespace>:<service_port>.
 Cannot be used with --telemetry-exporters.
       --tracing-backend string            the tracing backend that you want to use Valid values: datadog, jaeger, zipkin
-      --disabled-namespaces strings       disable automatic sidecar injection for specific namespaces Cannot be used with --disable-auto-inject

 ### Deploy Examples